-The National Register of Historic Places is an honorific program that recognizes properties considered important in our past and worthy of preservation.
-The State Historic Preservation Office (SHPO) manages the program for the State of Idaho, providing technical assistance to communities, property owners, organizations, and federal agencies seeking to list their properties.
+The National Register of Historic Places is an honorific program which recognizes those properties that are considered important in our past and worthy of preservation.
+The State Historic Preservation Office manages the program for the State of Idaho, providing technical assistance to communities, property owners, organizations, and federal agencies seeking to list their properties.

 CERTIFIED LOCAL GOVERNMENT PROGRAM (CLG)

-Through this partnership program, the SHPO re-grants funds and provides technical assistance to local governments to pursue their preservation priorities.
-Since 1982, the SHPO has passed over \$2 million to participating cities and counties.
+Through this partnership program, the SHPO re-grants funds and provides technical assistance to local governments to pursue their own preservation priorities.
+Since 1982, the SHPO has passed through over \$2 million to participating cities and counties.
 Idaho has forty-five Certified Local Governments as of 2022.